 The 5 Best Beaches of Fort Myers

 Though Fort Myers, Florida is at the epicenter of this post, the area speaks more broadly to Southwest Florida.
 Visitors to the area won’t think twice about driving 15-20 minutes for the experience they want.
 However, some areas like Sanibel Island don’t have commercial service so Fort Myers will stand in for the region.
+Perhaps a better way to think of it is the best beaches near Fort Myers, Fl.

 This list of popular beaches along the coast of the Gulf of Mexico will include any within a 15-mile radius of Fort Myers Beach.